Minnesota CAREWare Website

 For updated information on RW CAREWare, visit the RW CAREWare website at: http://hab.hrsa.gov/careware

 Ryan White-funded agencies that do not have Client Privacy or HIPAA training modules available for their staff can use this online Ryan White Client Privacy training developed by Hennepin County.
 The training will take about 30 minutes to complete, and you will be asked to answer 12 questions as you go through the training.
 You will be required to correctly answer 10 out of the 12 questions in order to pass.
-You will be notified of your score by Hennepin County staff within 3-4 working days of the date you take the training.
+The updated training will provide you with your score immediately and notify system administrators of the names and email addresses of those who complete the training quiz, together with their scores.

 Content Notice: This site contains HIV or STD prevention messages that may not be appropriate for all audiences.
 Since HIV and other STDs are spread primarily through sexual practices or by sharing needles, prevention messages and programs may address these topics.
 If you are not seeking such information or may be offended by such materials, please exit this web site.